kesne/oldnyx/README.md

 While Enyo 1 separated provided a Header kind for applications, Onyx has no such offering.
 To make a toolbar appear like an Enyo 1 Header, just add the "onyx-header" class.

 ####onyx-primary
-(TODO) This recreates the primary button found on Enyo 1.
+This recreates the primary (dark) button color found in Enyo 1.

 ##Issues